johnperry-math/AoC2020/README.md

 There were also lots of `case` statements.
 In fact, there's not a single `if` statement in the whole program, which is probably not impressive, but it does amuse me.

+## Day 13: Shuttle Search

+Find various intersections of shuttles whose circulation time is a prime number of minutes.
+I used variant records to distinguish between shuttles that are in service and are not.
+Unfortunately, while the answer fits in `Long_Long_Integer`, some intermediate expressions do not, so I was naughty and used the GNAT `System.Bignum` package.